Three Card Poker: Hand ranks

+These probabilities give three card poker a house edge of about 3.37% on the ante bet, depending on the rules and payouts of a particular game.

 Variations

 Some venues have added a wager called Prime in United Kingdom casinos and the game is known as Prime Three Card Poker.
 The Prime wager is optionally placed before cards are dealt and pays on the color of the player cards.
 If all three cards are the same color the payoff is 3 to 1.
 However, when included with the dealer hand if all six cards are the same color then the payoff is increased to 4 to 1.

 Another variation is "six card bonus", in which the players are given a payout based on the best five-card poker hand that can be made using any combination of the player's three cards and the dealer's three cards.
 Payoff ranges from 5 to 1 for three of a kind to 1000 to 1 for royal flush.
 Payoffs are paid regardless of whether any other bets pay.